 Topicality scores include a relationship between the entity reference and the content in which it appears.

-It’s probably worth testing and re-testing this from time to time to see if it appears that Google is using this approach, and looking at the search results that might appear in response to a question answering query, to see if it looks like Google has used search results to try to answer a question.
+It’s probably worth testing and re-testing this from time to time to see if it appears that Google is using this approach, and looking at the search results that might appear in response to a question-answering query, to see if it looks like Google has used search results to try to answer a question.

 The patent tells us that one quality score that could be used might be the number of links pointed to a page about a certain entity.
-While that is fairly simple, it’s a little different than the amount of times a “fact” object appears in a data “object” such as a knowledge base that might act as an answer to a query.
+While that is fairly simple, it’s a little different than the number of times a “fact” object appears in a data “object” such as a knowledge base that might act as an answer to a query.

 It is as if Google is using the entire web as a data object where it can find answers to questions.